Steel Guitar Tuition

 INDUCTED: 1999

-This Steel Guitar Hall of Fame inscription courtesy of Dewitt "Scotty" Scott
+This Steel Guitar Hall of Fame inscription courtesy of the late Dewitt "Scotty" Scott

 http://scottysmusic.com/hofplq.htm